Stef-van-Stipdonk/School---Modelleren-automation/README.md

 When using small numbers like this you could do this easily by hand, but if you'd need to compare 30 different things that would take a lot of time to write down.
-So I made the project to save time.:checkered_flag:
+So I made the project to save time.

 :children_crossing:Use:
 1. Open excel.